 North Dakota – Nokota Horse

 The state symbol of North Dakota is the Nokota horse.
 The war ponies of Sitting Bull are believed to be the ancestors of the current Nokota horses.
 In 1884 a ranch near Medora purchased horses confiscated from Sitting Bull.

-Nokota horses as a breed developed from the horses of Native Americans mixed with horses from Spain, harness horses, and thoroughbreds.
+Nokota horses were developed from the horses of Native Americans mixed with horses from Spain, harness horses, and thoroughbreds.